 On January 1, 2008, Bronson Parsons was walking along Highway 200 in East Missoula when he was struck and killed in a hit and run accident.
 Ten hours later, Montana Highway Patrol stopped Garding near the scene because she had a cracked windshield.
 However, she was quickly released when law enforcement realized there was no damage to her car’s front end where they would expect to see significant damage had her car been the one that hit Parsons.

-About a year later, the State of Montana charged Garding with Vehicular Homicide and Leaving the Scene of an Accident.
-Garding’s former partner, James Bordeaux, alleged she committed the crime.
-At the time, Bordeaux was facing a burglary charge and a Persistent Felony Offender designation, meaning that the court could have sentenced him for up to 100 years.
+In April 2010, the State of Montana charged Garding with Vehicular Homicide, Leaving the Scene of an Accident, and Driving Without a Valid Driver’s License.
+At the time, James Bordeaux, Garding’s former partner, was facing a burglary charge and a Persistent Felony Offender designation.
+The court could have sentenced him up to 20 years for the burglary charge and up to 100 years for the PFO designation.
 Bordeaux made a plea deal with the State that he would testify against Garding and plead guilty to the burglary charge, and the State would recommend that he receive a five-year suspended sentence as opposed to the possible 100 he faced as a PFO.

 The case went to trial in June 2011.
 Garding was represented by a public defender who did not hire an accident reconstruction expert to testify.
 She was found guilty, and in 2013, the Montana Supreme Court affirmed the conviction.
 Following her unsuccessful appeal, MTIP began investigating Garding’s case.